Warframe weapons locker (part 2)

 There are two kinds.
 No, not country and western.
 Motor and system-specific.

 Motor bacterial neural network

-A Tenno will grow a number of canisters for their thoughts, and each warframe has a canister built in.
+A Tenno will grow a number of canister loadss for their thought patterns, and each warframe has a pre-loaded canister built in.
 When a Tenno starts operating a warframe, their canister is screwed onto the warframe canister.
 Then the two bacterial cultures start learning how to work with each other.

 As they do the Tenno\warframe pair grows faster and more accurate.